charisgao/STAT-4830-Optimizing-Attention-Project/docs/report.md

 ![NSA (Loss: KL + Next Predicted Token) GPU Memory Allocation](./figures/nsa_gpu_alloc.png)

 **Key Observations**

 Overall, the loss decreases steadily during training and we ultimately achieved low KL-divergence between the baseline and custom model, confirming that the custom model is aligning its output distribution to GPT-2's.
-However, this statistical similarity doesn’t translate to human-perceived quality since many of the outputs for both the Performer model and Native Sparse Attention are not coherent or clearly lacking compared to GPT2.
-Since KL-divergence alone might be an insufﬁcient metric for capturing language quality and coherence and there is a gap between statistical and semantic performance (aligning token distribution patterns is not enough), we also trained the models while minimizing for KL-divergence and next token prediction.
+However, this statistical similarity doesn't translate to human-perceived quality since many of the outputs for both the Performer model and Native Sparse Attention are not coherent or clearly lacking compared to GPT2.
+Since KL-divergence alone might be an insufficient metric for capturing language quality and coherence and there is a gap between statistical and semantic performance (aligning token distribution patterns is not enough), we also trained the models while minimizing for KL-divergence and next token prediction.
 However, we still did not notice notable coherence improvements.
-TODO talk ab dataset mismatch ??
+We hypothesize that this is due to the mismatch in the datasets used.
+GPT-2 was originally trained on a dataset excluding Wikipedia, while our models were trained on only Wikipedia data.
+This mismatch might be the cause for poor model performance as we're effectively running on data out of sample.

 Further, while we attempted to measure speed and memory improvements, the results are not clear from the graph.
-Intrinsically, the architectures we used all have sublinear performance for memory/time in the attention mechanism.
+Intrinsically, the architectures we used all have sublinear performance for memory/time in the attention mechanism, but the training measurements don't help demonstrate this.

 Overall, it seems from our experiments that the simplest approach worked best, potentially since it has the least capacity to change the underlying model.
 It's possible that more complex mechanisms changed the attention structure and training potentially adapted model to the WikiText-2 dataset.